SachinKumar270702/adsnap-studio/README.md

 ## 💡 Usage

+### Quick Start
-1. Enter a product description or upload an image
+1. **Login** - Use demo mode or create an account
-2. Configure generation options in the sidebar:
+2. **Choose a feature** from the navigation tabs:
+   - 🎨 **Generate Image** - Create images from text prompts
+   - ✨ **Image Editor** - Upload and edit images with all tools
+   - 🖼️ **Lifestyle Shot** - Professional product photography
-   - Enhance prompt with AI
+   - 🎨 **Generative Fill** - Fill masked areas with AI
-   - Remove background
+   - 🎨 **Erase Elements** - Remove objects automatically

-   - Add shadows
-   - Generate lifestyle shots
-3. Adjust advanced settings like background color and shadow intensity
+### Generate Multiple Images
+1. Go to "Generate Image" tab
+2. Enter your prompt (or enhance it with AI)
+3. Select number of images (1-4)
+4. Choose aspect ratio and style
-4. Click "Generate Ad" to create your images
+5. Click "Generate Images"
+6. View results in smart collage layout
+7. Download individual images

+### Edit Images
+1. Go to "Image Editor" tab
+2. Upload your image
+3. Select editing feature from dropdown
+4. Adjust settings
-5. Download the results
+5. Click the action button
+6. Download result

 ## 🔧 Configuration